sb53systems/G-Code-Flow-Temperature-Controller/README.md

   ```
 - After saving the Extruder/Printer preset, you need to select the filament type, then set the filament values (start with 1mm3/2) and save with a specific name (for each Extruder).
   ![image](https://github.com/user-attachments/assets/9b6c98a9-0847-4118-a9d6-f37696be13a9)
-- The next uses, the script can recognize the Extruder/Printer and Filament used if they are written with the same name as in the slicer (Copy and Paste).
+- In subsequent uses, the script can recognize the Extruder/Printer and Filament used, if they are written with the same name as in the slicer (Copy and Paste).
   ![image](https://github.com/user-attachments/assets/7b467275-4bed-4927-adc6-0a6306d95de6)![image](https://github.com/user-attachments/assets/0219a6d0-63d1-4b7e-b465-d45c74db0d49)
   ![image](https://github.com/user-attachments/assets/58a4ac0d-620c-4715-9b16-e55401641720)![image](https://github.com/user-attachments/assets/fefd7247-1c32-4f94-a1b5-1fc3124d0812)
-- If you make any changes to the script, you need to refresh the Estimation, then Regenerate the G-Code.
+- If you make any changes to the script, be sure to refresh the estimation and then regenerate the G-Code.
   ![image](https://github.com/user-attachments/assets/50612330-e3c0-4bee-b368-66a5f3641955)

 # 3DBenchy Example
 ![image](https://github.com/user-attachments/assets/8df25619-d150-45b3-bf7f-3fa152b2f433)
 ![image](https://github.com/user-attachments/assets/2b55cdb2-9b2d-41b1-9267-ed09f8aefce4)

-Below the Generated G-Code
+Below is the Generated G-Code

 ![image](https://github.com/user-attachments/assets/5e1f1f21-afda-491c-8213-7d0b82128bc2)
 ![IMG20240927023059](https://github.com/user-attachments/assets/c6c46ea2-3909-4eb6-8e2d-ce51e23e7ebf)